Workforce Planning: Keys to a Successful Staffing Plan

 Not all staffing needs can be filled the same way.
 Finding someone with managerial experience is likely to take longer—and be a more competitive process—than finding someone with entry-level skills.
 To fulfill staffing needs, you need a plan that takes into account the realities of each position for which you’re hiring.
 Will a posting on a job-search site be enough to find qualified candidates, or do you need to use a recruiting service?
 Is bringing in someone from outside a better option than training and promoting from within?
 Do you need to include any special enticement to attract the right candidates?
 What’s the average amount of time it takes to fill the position?
 Your staffing plan should answer all of these questions and more.

 When it comes to succeeding in an HR career, earning an advanced human resource degree can make all the difference.
 In particular, an MS in Human Resource Management can give you the breadth of knowledge you need to make strong staffing decisions and handle the many other important tasks of an HR manager.
 Plus, holding a master’s degree can qualify you for a higher human resources salary.
+According to the Bureau of Labor and Statistics, there is a wide range of salaries for Human Resource professionals.
+While the median pay in 2018 was $113,300, the top 10 percent earned more than $201,000.1

 The question is: Do you have time to earn a master’s in human resource management?
 If you choose online education, you likely do.
 That’s because when you attend an online university for your HR degree, you don’t have to upend your life to complete your coursework.
 Instead, online learning lets you attend class from home and on a flexible schedule designed for the needs of working adults like you.